 Note

-ViT has less built-in "inductive bias" than a CNN (no locality or translation-equivariance baked in), so it shines when pre-trained on large datasets and then fine-tuned — which is exactly what you do here, starting from a model pre-trained on ImageNet-21k.
+ViT has less built-in inductive bias than a CNN.
+It has no locality or translation-equivariance baked in.
+So it shines when it is pre-trained on large datasets and then fine-tuned.
+That is exactly what we do here, starting from a model pre-trained on ImageNet-21k.

 ViT splits an image into patches, embeds them, and feeds the sequence to a transformer encoder with a class token.